How do I get started with Cline’s Plan/Act workflow on an existing repo without it making risky changes?

 Steps:

-How does a Plan/Act workflow differ from letting an AI edit files directly?
+How is using a plan/act workflow different from letting a tool edit files directly?

 Expanded Explanation: